machristie/blog/2014/responsive_spa_feasible.md

   layouts for *mobile* and *desktop* usage?
 Or would it be necessary to have the JavaScript code be aware of whether the application is in *mobile* or *desktop* mode?
 (Ideally the responsiveness would be implemented in CSS only)

+In this blog post I cover my initial thoughts about how a responsive SPA could work and what the challenges are likely to be.

 #### Responsive Mobile UI Patterns